asu-kim/prototype-rover/README.md

 ```
 ## To run the code

-In the terminal, go to the `Robot_raspberrypi` directory:

 ### Step 1 (if you are attaching a USB camera to the Raspberry Pi to record data, else skip to Step 2)

 ```